Signing you in...

 One great story a day beats thirty follows.
 And your prompt carries your climbing: boulderer, trad ethicist, board-training nerd—it all fits in a sentence you can edit any evening, and the next morning's brief already climbs differently.

-See it live: the latest edition
+See it live: yesterday's edition

 So here's a real example.
-This is the edition from July 4, 2026 of exactly this newsletter — written by the agent that morning, based on the example prompt from this guide.
+This is yesterday's edition of exactly this newsletter — written by the agent yesterday morning, based on the example prompt from this guide.
 Not a mockup: I run it myself on MorningMail.

-Edition from July 4, 2026
+Edition from August 21, 2026

 Climbing · Worth knowing